Higgs flavor phenomenology in a supersymmetric left-right model with parity: RG effects to Yukawa couplings

 Note that these relations are satisfied at the SUSY breaking scale $\mu = \mu_S$.
 We require that these are matched with the Yukawa matrices extrapolated via the RGEs~\cite{Luo:2002ey} from the boundary conditions at the EW scale $\mu_{\mathrm{EW}}$,

 For concreteness, we choose the Higgs mixing angles as

-$\tan\beta$ is chosen such that the 125 GeV Higgs boson mass is explained in the high-scale SUSY breaking scenario~\cite{Giudice:2011cg,Bagnaschi:2014rsa}. $\cos\theta_d = 0.9999$ is fixed so that the realistic Yukawa and CKM parameters are realized by our numerical fitting.
+$\tan\beta$ is chosen such that the 125 GeV Higgs boson mass is explained in the high-scale SUSY breaking scenario~\cite{Giudice:2011cg,Bagnaschi:2014rsa}.
+It is notable that from these papers, $2 \lesssim \tan \beta \lesssim 7$ is necessary to reproduce Higgs mass for high scale SUSY.
+We will later comment on effects to flavor predictions when the value of $\tan \beta$ is changed. $\cos\theta_d = 0.9999$ is fixed so that the realistic Yukawa and CKM parameters are realized by our numerical fitting.
 See, the relevant discussion in Sec.~\ref{sec:leptonflavor} and Appendix \ref{app:fit} for more details.
-This hierarchy in VEV is introduced such that the up-type Yukawa couplings are dominantly given by $Y^1_u \sim Y^1$, while the down-type Yukawa couplings are dominantly given by $Y^2_d \sim Y^2$~\footnote{ In fact, we could not find a good parameter set for the realistic Yukawa couplings if we do not assume this hierarchy.}.
+Note that the parameter setting in Eq.~\eqref{eq-benchmix} is one benchmark for the analysis, and we checked that our fit procedure can be used for other parameter cases.
+This hierarchy in VEV is introduced such that the up-type Yukawa couplings are dominantly given by $Y^1_u \sim Y^1$, while the down-type Yukawa couplings are dominantly given by $Y^2_d \sim Y^2$~\footnote{ In fact, we could not find a good parameter set for the realistic Yukawa couplings if we do not assume this hierarchy.
+Actually, $\sin \theta_u \sim 1$ and $\cos \theta_d \sim 1$ are necessary for fitting the CKM matrix.
+In our analysis, $\sin \theta_u$ is set to be same value as $\cos \theta_d$ for reducing model parameters.
+Even if $\sin \theta_u \neq \cos \theta_d$, predictions of flavor processes will not be drastically changed. }.
 Such hierarchical VEVs will be realized by a hierarchy in the SUSY breaking parameters~\cite{Kawamura:2020jzb}.
 In the numerical analysis, the four hermitian matrices, $Y^a$ and $Y^{\ell\; a}$, at the LR symmetry breaking scale are tuned to realize these Yukawa matrices consistent with the quark/lepton masses and the CKM matrix at $\mu=\mu_S$.

 In our analysis, we parametrize $Y_e^a$ as

 where $U_{\ell}$ is the unitary matrix, and $D_{3,4}$ are $3 \times 3$ real diagonal matrices.
 The neutrino mass differences and the PMNS matrix are realized by tuning the Majorana mass matrices corresponding to given $Y^{1,2}_e$.
 Note that $D_4$ is used to realize the charged lepton masses. $U_{\ell}$ and $D_3$ are treated as free parameters for the fitting procedure.